documentationfor yFiles for HTML 3.0.0.1

 }

-The paint method is called upon each repaint.
-Its ctx parameter is the Canvas context (canvas.getContext("2d")) for the Canvas to paint on.
+The render method is called every time the visualization needs to be updated.
+The ctx parameter provides the Canvas context (canvas.getContext("2d")) for the Canvas to paint on.

 When should I use Canvas rendering?

-Canvas rendering has advantages for the following use cases:
+Canvas rendering offers advantages for the following use cases:

-Canvas rendering is best for rendering many elements with a simple visualization.
-In other words, for large diagrams with few details.
-This makes it especially suitable for zoom-level dependent rendering (level-of-detail rendering): for low zoom levels, when the number of visible elements is high and a simple visualization is sufficient, the style renderer provides a Canvas-based rendering whereas at higher zoom levels, it uses more sophisticated SVG-based styles (for example with fine details, gradients, drop shadows, etc.).
+Canvas rendering is most effective when rendering many elements with a simple visualization.
+In other words, it is ideal for large diagrams with few details.
+This makes it especially suitable for zoom-level dependent rendering (level-of-detail rendering): at low zoom levels, when the number of visible elements is high and a simple visualization is sufficient, the style renderer provides Canvas-based rendering.
+At higher zoom levels, it uses more sophisticated SVG-based styles (for example, with fine details, gradients, drop shadows, etc.).

 When should I avoid Canvas rendering?

-Canvas rendering will not work at all, or at least might perform badly, in the following use cases:
+Canvas rendering may not work or may perform poorly in the following use cases:

-• Wrapping or decorating graph item styles: All style decorators are SVG-based and expect that a decorated style creates a visualisation that consists of an actual SVG element.
-Although HtmlCanvasVisual extends Visual it doesn’t provide such an element.
-Thus, decorating styles which provide Canvas rendering will fail.
+• Wrapping or decorating graph item styles: All style decorators are SVG-based and expect that a decorated style creates a visualization that consists of an actual SVG element.
+Although HtmlCanvasVisual extends Visual, it doesn’t provide such an element.
+Thus, decorating styles that provide Canvas rendering will fail.

-• Mixing SVG-based styles and Canvas-based styles: yFiles for HTML provides a hybrid rendering mechanism.
-It can render both Canvas-based styles and SVG-based styles at the same time.
+• Mixing SVG-based styles and Canvas-based styles: yFiles for HTML provides a hybrid rendering mechanism that can render both Canvas-based styles and SVG-based styles simultaneously.
 Internally, HtmlCanvasVisual are drawn on one Canvas if possible.
-If an SVG style is drawn in between Canvas-based styles (with respect to their z-order) the styles behind the SVG are drawn on one Canvas and the ones before are drawn on another Canvas.
-Mixing Canvas and SVG-based styles might thus result in generating a large number of Canvas elements which will have a negative impact in memory consumption and performance.
-Note that nodes, edges, labels and decorations like handles are drawn on separate layers, thus mixing a Canvas-based node style and a built-in label style won’t be a problem, for example.
+If an SVG style is drawn between Canvas-based styles (with respect to their z-order), the styles behind the SVG are drawn on one Canvas, and the ones before are drawn on another Canvas.
+Mixing Canvas and SVG-based styles might result in generating a large number of Canvas elements, which will negatively impact memory consumption and performance.
+Note that nodes, edges, labels, and decorations like handles are drawn on separate layers.
+Thus, mixing a Canvas-based node style and a built-in label style won’t be a problem, for example.